ChristopherRoy1/logitrack/readme.md

 View shipments for a company: http://localhost:8000/company/1/shipments/ Create a new shipment (for a company): http://localhost:8000/company/1/shipments/create/ Edit a shipment & add items: http://localhost:8000/company/1/shipments/1/items/

+Finally, you can access Django's built-in admin pages by navigating to the following URL: http://localhost:8000/admin Make sure that you added yourself as a superuser to the application, otherwise you won't be able to log in.

 ### Creating a company
 Before you can interact with items, you'll need to create a company that you can associate the items to.
 You can do so at the following URL: